moleculerjs/moleculer/README-draft.md

 Broker emit a global event as `metrics.node.stats` with statistics.

 # Statistics
-Servicer has a statistics module, what collects and aggregates the count & latency info of requests.
+Moleculer has a statistics module, what collects and aggregates the count & latency info of requests.
 You can enable in boker options with `statistics: true` property.
 You need to enable metrics functions too!

 Broker emit a global event with `metrics.node.stats` name.
 The payload contains the statistics.